Fotouhif/Project_pointcloud_RNN/README.md

 You can find the code in the /PointNet_code directory via google colab and see the requirments, explainations and results there.

-This Medium helped me alot regarding implementing this project: https://towardsdatascience.com/deep-learning-on-point-clouds-implementing-pointnet-in-google-colab-1fd65cd3a263
+This Medium helped me for implementing this project: https://towardsdatascience.com/deep-learning-on-point-clouds-implementing-pointnet-in-google-colab-1fd65cd3a263